TamakiRuri/Ruri-Bot/README.md

 ## Ruri Bot

-**Ruri Bot is a VRChat Avatar bot that can recommand avatars from shopping sites to players.**
+**Ruri Bot is designed for VRChat related servers.
+It can recommand avatars from shopping sites, worlds, and tutorials.**

 This bot is built with Discord.js 13, with a approach similar to official guide without using builders.

+It will register commmands everytime you start this bot.
+This isn't the best choice for sure, but because this bot's commands are restricted to **slash commands**, it's the only way to register it without using a separate file (for now).

 ---